 Whist is a classic and simple card game my Granny taught me to play as a child.
-However, it was most popular and highly fashionable in the eighteenth and nineteenth centuries.
+However, it was most popular and highly fashionable in the 18th and 19th centuries.
 Around 1900, Bridge took over in popularity from Whist, but it remains a popular and easy social game.

 Here are some basic instructions, tactics and variations.